 The public bus in Queenstown costs $2 per trip once you have an Orbus Card.
 This card costs $5 and can be bought from any bus driver.
 Once you have the card each trip is $2, without the card, pay $5 cash to the driver.

 Check out this website for more information on the public bus in Queenstown

-Located along the lake, these 2 and 3 bedroom apartments come with air conditioning, full kitchens, and laundry.
+Queenstown Gateway Apartments ($) – Located along the lake, these 1, 2, and 3-bedroom apartments come with air conditioning, full kitchens, and laundry.
 It’s just a short walk to get to many of the restaurants and the supermarket in town.